Lombiq/Orchard-Azure-Application-Insights/Readme.md

 When assembly binding redirects are changed make sure to also edit `AssemblyRedirectSetupShellEventHandler` that mimicks such redirects instead of relying on the Web.config.

-Note that since there is a 260 characters limit on paths on Windows, some unused library folder and files should be removed:
+Note that since there is a 260 characters limit on paths on Windows, some unused library folder and files should be removed or renamed:

 - Microsoft.ApplicationInsights.RuntimeTelemetry/lib/portable-win81+wpa81
-- Microsoft.Diagnostics.Instrumentation.Extensions.Intercept/Microsoft.Diagnostics.Instrumentation.Extensions.Intercept.0.12.0-build02810.nupkg
-- Microsoft.Diagnostics.Instrumentation.Extensions.Intercept/build
-- Microsoft.Diagnostics.Instrumentation.Extensions.Intercept/native
+- Microsoft.Diagnostics.Instrumentation.Extensions.Intercept files are in the folder Libs/Intercept